T&T U-15s near last ditch solution for Concacaf tourney, two US-based players in 18-man squad

 Of course, the Trinidad and Tobago team would be relieved to see any action at all.

 Theobald travels with 18 players to the competition, which includes the overseas-based duo of goalkeeper Levi Williams and left back Antoni James.
-Both have been in Trinidad for the last two weeks, training with the squad.
+Both joined the current training squad in Trinidad recently.

 James played for Theobald at the CFU Boys Under-14 Series in Tobago last August while Williams, an Inter Miami CF player, was the first-choice goalkeeper for Trinidad and Tobago in the 2025 Concacaf Under-17 Championship earlier this year.